- Distress Screening

 Emerging research suggests that screening for and addressing distress not only enhances quality of life but may also be associated with improved health outcomes.
 Distress screening at Gilda’s Club Westchester involves completing a brief 25-item self-report questionnaire.
 Once completed a clinical staff member will meet with you and review the areas identified.
 This questionnaire will assist us in better meeting your psychosocial support needs.

-Gilda’s Club Westchester is now offering short-term individual counseling to those with a cancer diagnosis.
+Gilda’s Club Westchester is now offering short-term individual and family counseling to those with a cancer diagnosis.
 Cancer impacts many aspects of one’s life.
-Short-term counseling provides up to six sessions with a licensed mental health professional, giving individuals with cancer the opportunity to discuss their current areas of concern in relation to their cancer diagnosis.
+Short-term counseling provides individuals and families with cancer the opportunity to discuss their current areas of concern in relation to their cancer diagnosis with a licensed mental health clinician.

 The transition from active treatment to post treatment is a difficult journey for many cancer survivors.
 This four-part series is comprised of supportive and educational sessions for individuals who are post-treatment, with any cancer diagnosis and any course of treatment.